opensearch-project/documentation-website/about.md

 ### Refresh

 Periodically, OpenSearch performs a _refresh_ operation, which writes the documents from the in-memory Lucene index to files.
-These files are not durable because they reside in the file cache.
+These files are not guaranteed to be durable because an `fsync` is not performed.
 A refresh makes documents available for search.

 ### Flush